techgaun/browser-dead/README.md

 # browser-dead

-> Identify old and unsupported browsers simple easy way
+> Inform users that their browser is unsupported by your website

 ## Installation